Basic tips for using privacy protocols on Ethereum

 These practices are aiming at uncompromised privacy which indirectly improves security, but many of them also benefit security directly.

-• Amount privacy - use different amounts for deposits and withdrawals.
+- Amount privacy - use different amounts for deposits and withdrawals.
 Some protocols like tornado cash nudge you to ‘chunk’ your withdrawals to different addresses.
 ‘Merging’ (depositing from unrelated addresses, withdrawing into one address) or ‘dispersing’ (depositing from one address, withdrawing to multiple unrelated addresses) assets via a privacy pool help to disassociate your deposits and withdrawals.

-• Software privacy - use an open source, audited software stack.
+- Software privacy - use an open source, audited software stack.
 This includes primarily your wallet, but also your browser and your operating system.
-Some popular wallets are known to collect and sell the exact information you are aiming to hide with your use of a privacy pool: the association between your identity and your onchain addresses.
+Some popular wallets are known to collect and sell the exact information you are aiming to hide with your use of a privacy tool: the association between your offchain identity and your onchain addresses.
 If you do not fully trust your wallet for privacy, remove it after depositing and use a newly installed, different one for the withdrawal.
 You can do the same for your browser.
 Use an RPC you trust (preferably your own node) and run your own IPFS node if using any IPFS dApp frontends.
-Avoid ‘gateways’ for ENS and IPFS.
+Avoid web2 ‘gateways’ for ENS and IPFS.